HRBP role in AI transformation: Why HRBPs must become design leaders

 2. Alignment to operating model shifts

-HRBPs embedded in the business can evaluate whether workflow time is decreasing, whether low-value task load is being removed, whether skills are shifting intentionally, and whether roles are evolving with clarity.
+HRBPs embedded in the business evaluate whether workflow time is decreasing.
+Whether low-value task load is being removed.
+Whether skills are shifting intentionally.
+Whether roles are evolving with clarity.

-Without this evaluation layer, pilots remain tools.
+Without this evaluation layer, pilots remain experiments.
 With it, they become operating model change.

 Practical implications for enterprise leaders